-Key audit matter description Debtors from group undertakings are stated in the balance sheet at £924.7m £918.3m) and these represent 99% (2019: 99%) of the gross assets of the Cor There is significant level of judgement involved in determining the recoveral these debtors from group undertakings based on the financial position and prospects of the group undertakings.
-This takes into consideration a range of such as the trading performance and expected revenue growth.
-We also considered the risk of inappropriate management bias in the assun and valuations of these debtors.
-Further details are included within the accounting policies and notes 11 and 12 financial statements.
-We obtained an understanding of the key controls related to the valuatic recoverability of debtors from group undertakings. key addit matter We challenged the Directors' judgements regarding the appropriateness carrying value through obtaining a copy of the latest audited financial informati our understanding of the future trading performance of the group undertaki assessing the ability of the group undertakings to repay these amounts.
-Key observations Based on the work performed we concluded that debtors from group under are appropriately stated.
+We also considered the risk of inappropriate management l assumptions and valuations of these debtors.
+Further details are included within the accounting policies and notes 11 and 12 to the financial statements.
+We obtained an understanding of the key controls related to the valuation and recoverability of debtors from group undertakings.
+We challenged the Directors' judgements regarding the appropriateness of the carrying value through obtaining a copy of the latest audited financial information and our understanding of the future trading performance of the group undertakings by assessing the ability of the group undertakings to repay these amounts.
+Key observations Based on the work performed we concluded that debtors from group undertakings are appropriately stated.